domenicodimaio/Bacchus/README.md

-# AlcolTest - Blood Alcohol Concentration Calculator
+# Bacchus - Blood Alcohol Concentration Calculator

-AlcolTest is a mobile application designed to estimate and track your blood alcohol concentration (BAC) in real-time.
+Bacchus is a mobile application designed to estimate and track your blood alcohol concentration (BAC) in real-time.
 It enables users to log their food and alcohol consumption in detail, providing calculations based on scientific formulas while offering a modern and intuitive user interface.

 ## Features